Developer Platform Agreement

 12. Restrictions

-In addition to the prohibited activities in the Terms of Service and Authorized Use Policy, you specifically agree not to:
+In addition to the prohibited activities in the Terms of Service and Acceptable Use Policy, you specifically agree not to:

 13. Suspension and termination